 Also when the patient wants to stop using moveUP before his or her rehabilitation is finished, the reason for this premature stop should be registered by the physiotherapist performing F3 (digital follow-up)

-2. Notification document
+2. Notification document and prescription

 The physiotherapist performing F1 should sent the notification document to the mutuality of the patient within 2 weeks after performing F1.